 Most craft brewers are so busy thinking about the product that goes in the bottle, they neglect to devote time to the bottle itself.
 But brewers beware: Appearance is a big factor that influences purchasers’ decisions.
-What your label looks like, and who prints it, worth some consideration; both factors will have a big impact on your overall success.
+What your label looks like, and who prints it, is worth some consideration; both factors will have a big impact on your overall success.

 If you’re just starting out in your craft brewing journey, you’re probably wondering who should make your labels—an outsourced labeling company, or your own, in-house personnel.
 Below, we outline some benefits and advantages of each option.